 Spring and Fall cycles: Solicited proposals

-For the Spring and Fall cycles, the Residency Director and the bi-annual, rotating Selection Committee will nominate artists and cultural producers to apply.
-The Selection Committee consists of leading international scholars, curators and writers.
+For the Spring and Fall cycles, the Residency Director and the bi-annual, rotating Selection Committee will nominate artists and cultural practitioners to apply.
+The Selection Committee consists of leading international scholars, curators, and writers.

 1 February – 1 April

 Summer cycle: Open call

 The Summer cycle is open only to GCC-based cultural practitioners.
 Open call dates and application specifications will be available on our website closer to the date.

 - Return flights from the resident’s home city to Dubai

 - Single-room accommodation, in a shared space with up to five other residents